 Effect of Drug Conviction

 When completing the Free Application for Federal Student Aid (FAFSA) form, question 23 asks if the student has ever been convicted of a drug related offense.
-Failure to answer the question will automatically disqualify the student from receiving federal aid.
-Answering the question falsely, if discovered, could result in fines, imprisonment or both.

 New York State Satisfactory Academic Progress

 New York State academic standards require that a student complete a certain number of credits during each term an award is received, accrue degree credit at specified levels, and maintain a certain grade point average.
 The requirements are based on the number of state awards received, no matter at what institution, as outlined in the charts below.
 An Aid for Part-Time Study or part-time summer TAP award counts as one –half of a TAP award.
 Use of a part–time TAP award reduces the remaining number of awards available on a prorated basis (based on the number of credit hours at the time of each award).

 *Academic requirements are continually reviewed by the state and federal governments and are subject to change.

 **Students are considered to be in a program of remedial study if they meet one of the following criteria:

 - Placement exam scores indicated the need for remediation for at least two semesters.

 - Enrolled in at least six credit hours of non-credit remedial courses in the first term a TAP award is received.